wyeworks/blog/source/_posts/2016-07-29-better-tests-feedback-with-ember-qunit-nice-errors.markdown

 ![after](/images/posts/output-after.png)

-The addon basically hooks up on your app's build process, and takes all the asserts on the test files that don't have a custom message (since we don't want to override your work), for those, it will add a message that tells you the assert method you're using and the params your calling it with.
+The addon basically hooks up on your app's build process, and for all the asserts on the test files that don't have a custom message (since we don't want to override your work), it will add a message that tells you the assert method you're using and the params you're calling it with.

-We hope this improves you quality of life!
+We hope this improves your quality of life!
 Or at least makes it easier to find those errors.